I've been a designer, builder, and actor in haunted houses since I was 12, and I have learned a lot of wallet-friendly

 It sounds easy because it is easy.
-The entire process takes a while and I always suggest you have a hairdryer there to dry the glue faster so you can get your paint on there.
+The entire process takes a while, and I suggest you have a hairdryer there to dry the glue faster so you can get your paint on there.

 Simple Props: Pool Noodles to the Rescue

 Let's face it, guys, hallways are the toughest part of a haunted house to work with.
 It is hard to get a scarer or prop in there due to space, but we can utilize the art of the noodle and create a fun segment that can actually be extremely terrifying.

 The trick is to hang pool noodles.
-I know crazy but stay with me here.
+I know, crazy, but stay with me here.
 Just run wire across the ceiling of the hallway in a grid fashion.
 Now attach the noodles to these wires so that the noodles hang down and present the audience with an obstacle they have to get through.
-I find that if you light the scene the right way these swinging noodles will create a very graphic sight and will cause the people going through them to anticipate a scare at the end so they will tread with caution.
-This does not mean do not put a scare at the end but it simply means you make not have to.
+If you light the scene the right way, these swinging noodles will create a graphic sight and cause the people going through them to anticipate a scare at the end, so they will tread cautiously.
+This doesn't mean not putting a scare at the end; it simply means you do not have to.

 The Haunted House Fan Club

-A simple oscillating fan is one of the best tools for creating amazing haunted house effects is a simple oscillating fan.
-These fans are pre-programmed to sway back and forth so they lend themselves very very well to becoming haunted house props.
+A simple oscillating fan is one of the best tools for creating amazing haunted house effects.
+These fans are pre-programmed to sway back and forth, so they lend themselves very well to becoming haunted house props.

 Just remove the fan casing and the fan blades, and you have a very cool mount that you can place a dummy head or half body prop on, and wham, instant animatronic horror goodness.
 The fan allows you to have a motorized, moving prop that can be used as a space-filler or even a means to distract the viewer so an actor can get the real scare.